In-telligentLLC/openapi-ios/OpenApi integration v1.45.md

  2. **User comes into a Geo-fence range:** OpenAPI will subscribe the user to the community.
 #### Language translation
 This feature translates the alert message to any available language.
-Note: List of languages will be coming from the In-Telligent (Refer section 5.5).
+Note: List of languages will be coming from the In-Telligent.

 ## Integration Steps
 The following describes the required Android and iOS integration dependencies for the OpenAPI library.